Geotargeting WP is a powerful API service that helps WordPress users deliver content and redirects based on the geolocation of site visitors.

 Geotargeting WP’s AJAX mode loads filters, shortcodes, and geotargeting options after a page is rendered from cache.
 This gives you the speed of cache along with the benefits of geotargeting.

-• Besides geotargeting content, you can geotarget menu items, widgets, popups (compatible with WordPress Popups Plugin), Visual Composer elements, and more.
+• Besides geotargeting content, you can geotarget menu items, widgets, popups, Visual Composer elements, and more.

 • You can use the Geotargeting WP service through purchase of credits or a subscription.
 If you have a subscription, you have the option to use your own database through MaxMind, IP2Location, or WP Engine GeoIP.